-This is the biggest principle in meditation I believe.
-According to oriental philosophy most people isn’t really awake.
-They daydreaming of the past or the future and very few really focus on the task in front of them.
+Being present is the most significant principle of meditation I believe.
+According to oriental philosophy most people aren’t awake.
+They are daydreaming about the past or the future, and very few focus on the task in front of them.
 Focusing on the present has many benefits for a CEO wasting too much time on multi-tasking, for example.
-The present helps us to keep things simpler.
-Of course you always need some planning (future) and some reliable stats (past) in a business, but when it comes to executing tasks, you better be in the present, fully focused on it.
+The present helps us to keep things more straightforward. , Of course, you always need some planning (future) and some reliable stats (past) in business, but when it comes to executing tasks, you better be in the present, entirely focused on it.

 Simple techniques like focusing on your breathing can help you a lot with this.

 One huge benefit of focusing is reducing the working hours to the essential.
-Don’t be surprised if you achieve in 3 hours what you used to achieve in 8.
+Don’t be surprised if you achieve in 3 hours what you used to accomplish in 8.

-It’s basically the skill to give all things the appropriate consideration, be it pain or pleasure.
+It’s the skill to give all things the appropriate consideration, be it pain or pleasure.
 Many people focus too much on pain or pleasure.
-Both are part of the equation and the more you focus on one of them, the more unbalanced you’ll be as a person.
+Both are part of the equation, and the more you focus on one of them, the more unbalanced you’ll be as a person.

 Calm your mind

 Equanimity and being present will cultivate a calmer mind.
-A calm mind will help you a lot in your decision making process.
-For example: Not running after the first urgent labelled thing that crosses your path, something many of us do from time to time.
-When you can get some perspective between yourself and your day to day business operations you’ll be able to become a way better executive.
+A calm mind will help you a lot in your decision-making process.
+For example: Not running after the first urgent labeled thing that crosses your path, something many of us do from time to time.
+When you can get some perspective on yourself and your day to day business operations you’ll be able to become a way better entrepreneur.